-35.1.
-Upon the discretion of designated officials, the municipality may accept an arrangement by the consumer to settle the arrears on an account.

-35.2.
-The above mentioned arrangement will be concluded in terms of section 57 or 58 of the Magistrates Courts Act 32 of 1944 and will be governed by the following guidelines.

-a) The acceptable arrangement terms will be, for all intents and purposes, a 50% capital payment of the arrear amount and subsequent payments of the balance over a 12 month period.

-b) All arrangements concluded, are done under the prerequisite that all current amounts being levied are paid and kept up to date.

-c) Deviation from the established terms will only be condoned in exceptional circumstances and only approved by the designated officials.

-d) No arrangements will be made on arrears for the service of electricity unless extenuating circumstances warrant indulgence in this regard.
+- 35.1.
+Upon the discretion of designated officials (Manager: Revenue Management, Chief Financial Officer, Municipal Manager), the municipality may accept an arrangement by the consumer to settle the arrears on an account. - 35.2.
+The above-mentioned arrangement will be concluded in terms of section 57 or 58 of the Magistrates Courts Act 32 of 1944 and will be governed by the following guidelines. - a.
+The acceptable arrangement terms will be, for all intents and purposes, a 50% capital payment of the arrear amount and subsequent payments of the balance over a 24-month period. - b.
+All arrangements concluded are done under the prerequisite that all current amounts being levied are paid and kept up to date. - c.
+Deviation from the established terms will only be condoned in exceptional circumstances and only approved by the designated officials. - d.
+No arrangements will be made on arrears for the service of electricity unless extenuating circumstances warrant indulgence in this regard.

+Commented [BM5]: Should we not consider defining "designated officials"
-e) Upon default of a concluded arrangement the consumer will be sent a notification via ordinary mail as a matter of courtesy.

-f) If a consumer defaults in the concluded arrangement on two (2) occasions, there will be no option to conclude a new arrangement.
-The consumer is obliged to honour the arrangement as at the date of default.
-If the consumer fails in this regard the matter will be subject to the normal credit control and debt collection procedures. g) When a matter is beyond the warrant of execution stage, there will be no arrangements permitted for any outstanding amounts unless under exceptional circumstances.
-Any deviation from the established norm in this regard is subject to arrears being paid within a maximum of twelve (12) months.
-Any consideration of any arrangement in excess of 12(twelve) months will be at the discretion of the Municipality in weighing the prospects of success and quantum of debt recovery if the sale of the attached goods proceeds.

-h) The administration of the arrangement will be subject to the furnishing of the following documentation:

-- Copy of identity document of owner/s - 3 months bank statement/Payslip (proof of income) - Any other documentation as may be requested to inform the terms of the arrangement.

-35.3) (a) In lieu of the respective codes of conduct as contained in the Municipal Systems Act 32 of 2000, all Ray Nkonyeni Municipal staff and Councilors who owe the Municipality for any account, in excess of ninety (90) days, will be subject to an automatic deduction from their respective salaries within the prescribes of the relevant labour regulations.
+- e.
+Upon default of a concluded arrangement the consumer will be sent a notification via any communication channels (Mail/SMS/Call/Email etc.) available to the municipality as a matter of courtesy. - f.
+If a consumer defaults on the concluded arrangement on two (2) occasions, there will be no option to conclude a new arrangement.
+The consumer is obliged to honor the arrangement as at the date of default.
+If the consumer fails in this regard the matter will be subject to the normal credit control and debt collection procedures. - g.
+When a matter is beyond the warranty of execution stage, there will be no arrangements permitted for any outstanding amounts unless under exceptional circumstances.
+Any deviation from the established norm in this regard is subject to arrears being paid within a maximum of twelve (24) months.
+Any consideration of any arrangement in excess of 24 (twenty-four) months will be at the discretion of the Municipality in weighing the prospects of success and quantum of debt recovery if the sale of the attached goods proceeds. - h.
+The administration of the arrangement will be subject to the furnishing of the following documentation: - Copy of identity document of owner/s - 3 months bank statement/Payslip (proof of income) - Any other documentation as may be requested to inform us of the terms of the arrangement. - 35.3. (a) In lieu of the respective codes of conduct as contained in the Municipal Systems Act 32 of 2000, all Ray Nkonyeni Municipal staff and Councilors who owe the Municipality for any account, in excess of ninety (90) days, will be subject to an automatic deduction from their respective salaries within the prescribes of the relevant labour regulations.